-Alyssa Stump is a sophomore at Davis & Elkins College, double majoring in Communication and English.
+Alyssa Stump attends Davis & Elkins College, double majoring in Communication and English.
 She graduated from Williamstown High School.
 Alyssa has been employed as a work-study for the English Department at D&E. She is charismatic, mindful, and seeks out new experiences.
 She also enjoys writing and is motivated to encourage students to explore who they really are.